kriptoe/Simple-NFT-with-front-end/README.md

 # Simple-NFT-with-front-end

+Contract was coded on Remix.
+Deployed and verified using Hardhat.
+Uploaded to Website using surge.

+React JS is used for the front end.
 Simple IPFS NFT with minting front end

 This is a simple NFT minting front end and contract Forked from Hashlips https://github.com/HashLips